juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 ---
 title: 'Chapter 4: But what do the nuns think?'
 description:
-  'The last case study uses an extensive survey of Catholic nuns fielded in 1967 to once more put your practical machine learning skills to use.
+  'The last case study in this course uses an extensive survey of Catholic nuns fielded in 1967 to once more put your practical machine learning skills to use.
 You will predict the age of these religious women from their responses about their beliefs and attitudes.'
 prev: /chapter3
 next: /chapter1
 type: chapter